 Power to the People

-.. wait, said that again?
+.. wait, say that again?
 United Kingdom? ... where the hell is that?
 Of course in Spain we know where the United Kingdom is, but that is the name of the country on paper, colloquially and even the media, in the news and in popular retransmissions, the country was simply known as "Inglaterra", meaning England.
 For many years I didn't say that I was "living in the United Kingdom", I always said I was "viviendo en Inglaterra", living in England.
-Even the people here didn't commonly used 'United Kingdom' to refer to their own country at all, they used to call it England too, but mostly "Britain" and on counted occasions "Great Britain", specially when Team GB became popular around the Olympics Games of 2012.
+Even the people here didn't commonly use 'United Kingdom' to refer to their own country at all, they used to call it England too, but mostly "Britain" and on counted occasions "Great Britain", specially when Team GB became popular around the Olympics Games of 2012.
 What am I explaining all of this?
-Well, it is important to understand that the United Kingdom is a union on itself, a group of united nations, four in total as shown on the map below: Northern Ireland, Wales, Scotland and England, yet Brexit means Brexit, and the catchy combination of Brexit really means Britain + Exit.... not United Kingdom at all, otherwise.. why isn't it called ukexit?
-After all, leaving the European Union as the United Kingdom Union would be a valid proposal, a ukexit if you're not happy with the terms of the European Union, but instead a 'brexit' term is proposed.
+Well, it is important to understand that the United Kingdom is a union on itself, a group of united nations, four in total as shown on the map below: Northern Ireland, Wales, Scotland and England, yet Brexit means Brexit, and the catchy combination of Brexit means Britain + Exit.... not United Kingdom at all, otherwise.. why isn't it called Ukexit?
+After all, leaving the European Union as the United Kingdom Union would be a valid proposal, a Ukexit if you're not happy with the terms of the European Union, but instead a 'brexit' term is proposed.
 What does the "br" of Brexit really means?
 Britain or United Kingdom?
 Who really wants to leave?

 Nah, Brexit means Brexit, and the process is called Brexit because the real meaning of Brexit is not Britain but British, the values that xenophobia hold on their rotten minds as to what Britain should be: British + Exit: we some of us superior british people are exiting this mumble jumple zoo of Europe, this club of nutters and losers, that is the real meaning behind the word 'Brexit'.
 Don't infest my mind, you brexiteer, saying that we are oppress by the laws and regulations made in Europe: every single bill and standard made in Europe has been previously approved and ratified by the UK, as part of its active membership of the union, so please don't tell me bullshit.
 Brexit is all about stopping people from coming into this country

 People.
 Yes, I had a problem with people and big cities since my childhood.
 When I was about 5 years old or so I had an infection of some sort, and had to be taken to Seville for treatment, the biggest city near my hometown.
 I really hated Seville, the big avenues with lots of traffic, buses, street lights and beeps and beeps of cars and motorcycles, and people walking wherever you look.
 For at least a year, as pat of the treatment, I visited Seville on regular basis, and a deep repulse of big grey cities grew on me as a result.
-There is (still the year 2020) no street-lights on my hometown, not a single one, and unless special celebrations like Good Friday, almost no one in the streets, certainly not dozens of people like I found when I first stepped into St Albans... wow!
+There are (still the year 2020) no street-lights in my hometown, not a single one, and unless special celebrations like Good Friday, almost no one in the streets, certainly not dozens of people like I found when I first stepped into St Albans... wow!
 St Peter's street, the main artery of St Albans, was full of people, people everywhere!
 I was absolutely shocked when I first visited London, so many humans beings!!!
 No wonder every business is flourishing, there are people for everything and for anything in this country!

-- Tony, I never knew his real name, was from Poland, and back on the late 90s when I met him he was working as a chef in a pub, illegally, without any visa or papers of any kind.
+- Tony (I never knew his real name) was from Poland, and back on the late 90s when I met him he was working as a chef in a pub, illegally, without any visa or papers of any kind.
 He was getting paid by cash, no taxes, and yet he lived in a house where he had to pay the rent, do the weekly shopping and pay for the dinner and drinks with his Spanish girl, a friend of mine he was going out with.
 Tony was, in summary, what a called a collateral-tax-payer: he was not paying taxes directly but indirectly by using the services in this country.
 He lived, however, with the constant fear of being deported or being asked for ID from the police force

 - Mohamed was from Morocco, and spoke very fluent Spanish, perhaps the reason why he trusted me and shared his life adventures with my persona from the beginning.
 We worked in an elderly residence, and while he was cooking I was washing the pots and dishes, listening to his interesting life story and the deep wisdom that this man had.
 When I met him he was on his late 50s and had worked in different countries of Europe, always illegally, jumping in kitchens from restaurants to pubs to hotels.
-The visa, however, was never a problem to him, and he seemed to be well verse in the inner workings of the underground fibers that joins both legal and illegal societies.
-Months after I left the elderly residency, I started to work as a waiter for a busy restaurant called The Nichols, in Harpenden, and to my wide surprise I found Mohamed in the kitchen, cooking with other cooks.
-I was happy to see him, but he quickly pulled me apart, with a grave and serious face, and in confidence told me: "Please, don't call me Mohamed, here.
+The visa, however, was never a problem for him, and he seemed to be well verse in the inner workings of the underground fibres that join both legal and illegal societies.
+Months after I left the elderly residence, I started to work as a waiter for a busy restaurant called The Nichols, in Harpenden, and to my wide surprise I found Mohamed in the kitchen, cooking with other cooks.
+I was happy to see him, but he quickly pulled me apart, with a grave and serious face, and in confidence told me: "Please, don't call me Mohamed here.
 Here they know me as Abdul, okay?
 Just call me Abdul".
 It makes you think... how many passports Mohamed (or Abdul) really had?